ninjapiraatti/roger-skyline/README.md

 ## Network and Security Part

-I created user "ninjapiraatti".
+I created user "ninjapiraatti" with password debiandebian.
 Debian doesn't have sudo installed by default so I had to install it: *apt-get install sudo -y.* After this, I had to give "ninjapiraatti" the proper permissions to actually use sudo: *usermod -aG sudo ninjapiraatti.*

 -----